manasa7958/Projects/ps1a/Readme-ps1.md

 I made an LFSROutput test, noThrow test, wrongInsert test and modified the GeneratInstr test.

 #### Part b
 In the second part of the project I defined necessary function and modfied the private class in the hpp file.
 I had to write code for the generate and step functions mainly.
+I did have to rework my step function multiple times because i had been trying to declare my tap positions instead if using their indexes.
+This had caused quite a bit of errors but then I chose to directly use the indexes and that made my program compile correctly.

 ### Issues
-What doesn't work.
-Be honest.
-You might be penalized if you claim something works and it doesn't.
-As of now I have been having some trouble when trying to run my tests.
+As of now there are no issues.
+My program is compiling correctly and my linting all seems to right as well.

 ### Tests
 Describe what is being tested in your Boost unit tests.